Sidney Jeffryes: Cape Denison

-Return home
+Return and later life

+Involuntary confinement
-In December 1913, the expedition's vessel Aurora relieved the troubled Antarctic shore party.

-Jeffryes was excluded from the welcoming celebrations in Adelaide due to his medical status.
-Yet he was paid off two days after arrival at Adelaide.
+In December 1913, the expedition's vessel, Aurora, relieved the troubled Antarctic shore party.
+Jeffryes was excluded from the welcoming celebrations in Adelaide due to his medical status, and was paid off two days after arrival at Adelaide.
 Mawson stated subsequently that he believed that Jeffryes had returned to full health: "Later on Jeffreys improved, and on the arrival of the ship he became quite normal, and in that condition he was landed at Adelaide we believing that he would never again have any further trouble of the kind.
 On the return voyage Dr. Maclean occupied the same cabin with him, and kept him closely under observation.
 Dr. Maclean reported to me that Jeffreys was quite well and no thought ever entered our mind that he would not travel straight home without risk.
 In fact his condition was so good that I decided not to make any mention of the matter to his people."

-In March 1914 it was realised that Jeffryes had not returned to the family home in Toowoomba and was missing.
-Six days later he was found near Stawell, exhausted and starved, having lived on roots and grubs, and drinking water from stagnant pools.
-He was arrested, clearly in a psychotic break and presented at the Stawell Court.
-His poignant plea from the dock was "Let me go back and die, where I have hidden my trunk, in the silence of the ranges."
-The Court committed Jeffryes to the Ararat Asylum.

-His mental condition was diagnosed as paranoid schizophrenia while he was confined to the Ararat Lunatic Asylum in Ararat, Victoria.
-Letters from the health center, written to Mawson in 1915, testify to his challenges.
-Little is known of his later life.
-He died under confinement in 1942 from a cerebral haemorrhage.
-A plaque has been erected in the Ararat General Cemetery near to where he was buried.
+In March 1914, it was realised that Jeffryes had not returned to the family home in Toowoomba and was missing.
+He was found near Stawell six days later, exhausted and starved, having lived on roots and grubs, and drinking water from stagnant pools.
+He was arrested, clearly in a psychotic state, and was presented at the Stawell Court.
+His poignant plea from the dock was: "Let me go back and die, where I have hidden my trunk, in the silence of the ranges."
+The Court committed Jeffryes to the Ararat Lunatic Asylum, where his mental condition was diagnosed as paranoid schizophrenia.
+Letters from the institution, written to Mawson in 1915, testify to his challenges.
+Little is known of Jeffryes' later life, and he died in confinement in 1942 from a cerebral haemorrhage.
+A plaque has been erected in the Ararat General Cemetery near where he was buried.